awsdocs/aws-glue-developer-guide/doc_source/populate-add-connection.md

 **Important**
 Don't put your data store in a public subnet or in a private subnet that doesn't have internet access\.
 Instead, attach it only to private subnets that have internet access through a NAT instance or an Amazon VPC NAT gateway\.
-Currently, an extract, transform, and load \(ETL\) job can access resources in a single subnet only\.
-If you have multiple data stores in a job, they must be on the same subnet\.

 ### Elastic Network Interface Properties<a name="connection-JDBC-VPC-ENI-properties"></a>